-I hope you found this check list helpful as you prepare to attend staffing conferences this fall!
+I hope you found this check list helpful as you attend staffing conferences this fall!
 Conferences present a rare opportunity for staffing companies to take a step back and really dive into the state of the industry to learn about where the industry is heading and current trends.
 Sometimes it’s hard to step back and see your business from a fresh pair of eyes, as you are busy going about day-to-day activities.
 Conferences though help you begin to think outside of the box and help you come up with new initiatives to take back with you.
 And let’s not forget about the exhibitors available to you to show you technology and services available to help your business thrive!

 Stop by the Automated Business Designs Booth (306) at Staffing World

 Staffing World 2023 Visit Booth 606 | October 3rd-5th